 The streets in downtown Hanover have either parallel or diagonal parking along the curb wherever space allows.
 The parking spaces are marked with paint and there are parking meters or parking kiosks.
 Gaps in the parking spaces along the curb are currently only where required for crosswalks, hydrants, or designated or reserved parking.
+In the future it may be advised to menore the space along the curb to

-In the future it may be advisable to manage the space along the curb to accommodate evolving needs of rideshare services, such as Uber and Lyft, or the proliferation of package delivery services such as Amazon and UPS.
+- future it may be advisable to manage the space along the curb to accommodate evolving needs of rideshare services, such as Uber and - Lyft, or the proliferation of package delivery services such as Amazon and UPS.
 With the growth in EVs, it may also be prudent to designate specific spaces for curbside EV charging, perhaps through the installation of pole-mounted EV charging stations.
 There may also be a desire to create on-street dining areas or corrals for bike or scooter rentals, so a plan for curb management is needed.